06-04-17 Baseball vs Florida St. NCAA Regional - Tallahassee, Fla.

 Thompson is considered one of the top recruiters in the country.
-Since 2003, he has secured nine recruiting classes that were ranked in the top 10 by either Baseball America or Perfect Game.
+Since 2003, he has secured 10 recruiting classes that were ranked in the top 10 by either Baseball America or Perfect Game, including the No. 5 national class for 2016-17.
 His classes signed from 2006-08 at Auburn each ranked in the top 18 nationally including the No. 5 class nationally in 2008 which included All-American and SEC Player of the Year Hunter Morris.

-A native of Amory, Miss., Thompson has coached 24 Division I All-Americans and 30 all-conference honors.
+A native of Amory, Miss., Thompson has coached 25 Division I All-Americans and 31 that have earned all-conference honors.
 Twelve pitchers tutored by Thompson have gone on to pitch in the big leagues.

 Thompson had three pitchers drafted in the first 11 rounds of the 2014 MLB Draft, and in 2013 five of his pitchers were drafted including three in the top 10 rounds.
 He added a first round selection in the 2016 draft.

 In addition to his experience at Auburn and Mississippi State, Thompson also spent five seasons at Georgia from 2002-05, including a trip to the College World Series in 2004.
 While there he guided the development of future Major Leaguers Josh Fields, Mitchell Boggs and Brooks Brown.